 If the page was left open by Firefox, you may simply close it.

 If this happens frequently please file a Networking bug and describe what happened (requires creating a Bugzilla account).

 How captive portals work

 Most captive portals redirect you to a login page or a page where you must agree to an Acceptable Use Policy - AUP.
 Firefox will make automatic connections to detect these redirects.
 When those happen, you will see a notification indicating that you may need to log into the network.
-Normally after you do this the tab will be closed automatically.
-Sometimes it will be kept around to display a message from the network's owners.
+Normally, after you do this, the tab will be closed automatically.
+Occasionally, it will be kept around to display a message from the network's owners.